AFTER THE WOMAN WAS GONE

 A Dream about defending the text

 In the dream, the box had a lamp of blue Glass but it broke when he touched it but the box with the ancient Hebrew writing on it remained.
 When he held the box, it electrified him.
-Now I TOO had a dream that same night in which I also held a lamp and when I touched it, I too was shocked.
-It also left a black soot on my hands.
-My lamp was not as beautiful though.
-It was just a simple brass lamp.
-I can't explain the soot or what the quality of my lamp meant or if it reflected my own study, or lack of! :) But in each dream, we both had a lamp.
+Now I TOO had a dream that same night in which I also held a lamp and when I touched it, I too was shocked and left black soot on my hands.
+Mine was just a simple brass lamp!!!
+Perhaps an indication that my faith needed a little more work!

 Anyway, I believe that the Lord was saying that someone in real life, long ago really DID pray in 1800's for the Lord to raise up men to defend the biblical text (probably many texts, not necessarily just John 8:1-11) The lamp is the word but the light was going out.
 (It broke in the dream) The text still remains but needs defending due to omission, corrupted text etc (all this corruption of the text is explained on his site and it is all verifiable.
 I believe this reveals something in the spirit of what is happening now but of course there is always debate over it!

 My understanding is that a real man, 150 yrs ago, prayed and the results are unfolding.
 The dream is attributed to many people.
 This does not make one person over the other is "more important" because they had a dream.
 It just means Gods word is important.
 That is all it is.
 Gods will is to have his word preserved for others.